ahstram/al3c/README.md

 ## Publication

-<a href="http://bioinformatics.oxfordjournals.org/content/early/2015/07/02/bioinformatics.btv393.abstract">al3c: High-performance software for parameter inference using Approximate Bayesian Computation</a>
+<a href="http://bioinformatics.oxfordjournals.org/content/early/2015/07/02/bioinformatics.btv393.abstract">al3c: High-performance software for parameter inference using Approximate Bayesian Computation</a> in <i>Bioinformatics</i>

 ## Support
 For help with using al3c, please email Alexander Stram at astram@usc.edu